Why people hire reputation management companies

 At this point, you probably understand that ORM isn’t a cheap quick fix.
 So what exactly do you get for your monthly check?

-Top online reputation management solutions
+Top reputation management company solutions

 I’ll be completely honest: Some of our strategies are closely-guarded secrets, so I won’t discuss them in this article.
 Only our clients have complete visibility into our process.
 However, I can share the most widely-used strategies to get results, many of which we deploy at scale for our own clients through our proprietary software.